HackerHaze/Hackerhaze-RN-Template/README.md

 Welcome to HackerHaze's React Native Template!
 This is a minimal, yet highly functional template that leverages some of the best libraries in the React Native ecosystem.

+It's designed to get you up in speed with a solid foundation for your mobile app development with the most important libraries of the ecossystem.

+A great starting point for any enterprise-level solution that requires independence, granular control over native modules with RN CLI.

 For the full documentation head out to [Docs](https://www.hackerhaze.com/docs/templates/rntemplate/intro)

-It's designed to get you up in speed with a solid foundation for your mobile app development.

 ```bash
 npx react-native init YourProjectName --template hackerhaze-react-native-template